Mamadou Sakho: Style of play

-Doping allegations
+Doping suspension

 On 23 April 2016, it was announced that Sakho was being investigated by UEFA for violating an anti-doping rule, after he was tested on 17 March following a Europa League game against Manchester United.
 The club, along with Sakho, agreed that while UEFA were investigating, he would not be available for team selection.
-Five days later, after testing positive for a fat-burner, UEFA punished him with a 30-day ban from all European football, which FIFA extended to cover all world football.
-On 28 May 2016, the ban expired after the substance was found to not be in the banned substance list.
+Five days later UEFA punished him with a 30-day provisional suspension from all European football, which FIFA extended to cover all world football.
+On 28 May 2016, when the ban expired, UEFA's chairman of the control, ethics and disciplinary body decided not to extend it.
 On 8 July 2016, the case was dismissed by UEFA.
-On 4 November 2020, Sakho won his libel action against the World Anti-Doping Agency and received substantial damages.
+The substance higenamine, found in weight-loss supplements, was not specifically on the World Anti-Doping Agency’s prohibited list.
+On 4 November 2020, Sakho won a financial settlement and apology from WADA for defamation and received substantial damages.
 Despite the agency not disclosing the amount, it was reported that Sakho sought a reported 16.7 million pounds ($21.7 million) in damages from WADA for its comments about the case.

 Personal life

-In 2012, he married a Moroccan fashion designer Majda Magui, with whom he has two daughters, Aida and Sienna, born in 2013 and 2015, and a son, Tidiane, born in 2018.
+In 2012, he married Moroccan fashion designer Majda, with whom he has three daughters, Aida, Sienna and Niya, born in 2013, 2015 and 2023, and a son, Tidiane, born in 2018.

 As part of Liverpool's work in the community, Sakho helped teach French to local children when he played for them.